cjLGH/Books/lean-startup.md

 Changes in the *product* through the process of optimization, called *tuning the engine*.

-Strategy may have to change, called a *piot*, but hardly changing the overarching vision.
+Strategy may have to change, called a *pivot*, but hardly changing the overarching vision.

 > Every setback is an opportunity for learning how to get where they want to go
 >